swethasrihari/FrontEndProject/README.md

 ### Status

-The website is not deployed yet.
+The application is not deployed yet.

 ---

 ### Area of Improvement

-This website has front end only.
-As the back end for this website has not been built yet.
+This application is build for front end only.
+Thus the back end for this application has not been built yet.
 This is an area which needs further improvement.

 ---